RHay6868/pz-mods-HayesFirearmsOverhaul/README.md

-# 🔫 Hayes Firearms Overhaul - HFO (Build 41 Legacy)
+# 🔫 Hayes Firearms Overhaul - HFO (DEV TESTING)

+## WARNING THIS IS A DEV TEST ENVIRONMENT NOT ALL FEATURES ARE IMPLEMENTED

 A full-scale custom firearm mod for **Project Zomboid**, replacing vanilla guns and introducing a modular, dynamic weapon system.